Disney Actress Liu Yifei Sparks Outrage Over Social Media Post, #BoycottMulan Trends On Twitter

 — THR International (@THRGlobal) August 16, 2019

-The protests — which have been ongoing for 11 weeks — got more heated earlier this week after after a reported 5,000 activists stormed Hong Kong Airport, causing all departing flights to stay grounded for two days.
+The protests — which have been ongoing for 11 weeks — got more heated earlier this week after a reported 5,000 activists stormed Hong Kong Airport, causing all departing flights to stay grounded for two days.
 Normal service didn’t resume until Wednesday.

 The effect this has on Mulan remains to be seen.
 Disney has been known to fire people for social media posts that do not correspond with their safe image, and they surely don’t appreciate this latest scandal.